INSPIRE-MIF/gp-single-access-point/gp-single-access-point.md

 * [Final words](#finalWords)

 # References <a name="references"></a>

+This guidance contains references to or derives concepts from the following documents.

 ## Normative References <a name="normativeReferences"></a>

-This guidance contains references to or derives concepts from the following documents:

 INSPIRE, Implementing Directive 2007/2/EC of the European Parliament and of the Council as regards interoperability of spatial data sets and service